Can I look directly at a laser beam with a Find-R-Scope®?

 Q: How do I return a Find-R-Scope® to FJW for evaluation and repair?

 A: Print the RMA form on this website, complete the form and fax or e-mail it to us.
 We will respond to you with an RMA number and shipping instructions.
-Make sure to safely pack your unit, (preferably in its carrying case and then inside a shipping carton), and mark the outside of your package with the RMA number.
+Make sure to safely pack your unit, (preferably in its carrying case and then inside a shipping carton), and mark the outside of your package "Attention your RMA number".

 RMA Request Form